Sankranti (film): Plot

 One day, Kalyani begins a quarrel at home, saying that Raghavendra has a separate savings account in the bank and takes money from the account without the knowledge of other family members.
 Raghavendra feels bad upon hearing this.
 Suddenly, Kalyani and Vishnu's daughter faints and is rushed to the hospital.
 It is revealed that the child was suffering from a serious disease which only Raghavendra knew before, and he was saving money to meet out the medical expenses without informing others, as they will worry if they get to know about the child's disease.
 Kalyani realizes her mistake upon knowing this and apologizes to Raghavendra for her harsh behavior towards him and Anjali.

 Later, they start a rice mill.
 Raghavendra gets to know about Chinna's love towards Kaveri and goes to meet Govardhan with a marriage proposal.
 Govardhan agrees for the wedding but on a condition that Chinna should stay along with Kaveri in his home as he does not want to send his daughter to another home after wedding.
 Raghavendra agrees to the condition but does not inform this to Chinna as he will not agree.
 On the day of engagement, Chinna gets to know about the condition, cancels the wedding, and comes back to his home to meet his family members.
 Following him, Kaveri also comes, asking him to marry her against her father's wishes.

 Raghavendra convinces the couple that if they get married without Govardhan's permission, then it will be a big blow to Govardhan's status in society, and they should not be the reason behind that.
-He also convinces Kaveri to leave to her home immediately before anyone could know about this.
+He also convinces Kaveri to go back to her home immediately before anyone could know about this.
 When they step out of the home, they see Govardhan with a group of men to attack Raghavendra's family.
 However, he has overheard Raghavendra's conversation with Kaveri, realizes his good nature, and agrees for their wedding.
 Finally, Chinna and Kaveri get married happily, and Kaveri lives along with everyone in a joint family in Raghavendra's home.